23

 The car made it back to the pits where temporary repairs were carried out.
 Cuomo finished the race in 26th place

-According to Breslauer's book Car # 25 was listed as a Special, but what was special about it?
+According to Breslauer's book Car # 25 was listed as a Special, which could mean that it was listed as a Special Test Car thereby substantiating the above hypothesis.

 Ferrari 2 1/2 litre Grand Prix engine.
 The DHMC purchased a Ferrari GP car and fitted the engine and transaxle gearbox to a 100S chassis.
 Geoff Healey refers to this car in his book "The Specials", and it is referred to as X224

-He also mentions that one of the long nosed 100-Six Sebring cars "was cut about and the Ferrari de Dion rear axle cum gearbox was fitted."
-It is not exactly clear, but that seems to imply it was fitted after Sebring which is consistant with Joe Jarrick`s opinion.
+He also mentions however that one of the long nosed 100-Six Sebring cars "was cut about and the Ferrari de Dion rear axle cum gearbox was fitted." which seems to imply it was fitted after Sebring which is consistant with Joe Jarrick`s opinion.

 According to Joe the inaugural outing for the Ferrari engined car was the 1957 Nassau Speed Week, which would mean it did not run with this engine at Sebring in 1957.
 The car was driven by Peter Collins, a works Ferrari Grand Prix driver at the time.
 The donor car was purchased from the Marquis de Portago who was tragically killed the same year, at the 1957 Mille Miglia.
 The car had a 2.5 litre 4 cylinder engine which was tuned to run on methanol.
 This had to be modified to run on petrol for the Nassau event and as a result there was a drop in horsepower from 240 to 210bhp.
 The car was a bit of a disappoitment, finishing 10th overall and suffering from very high oil consumption.